Watermain replacement and improvements

 Interrupting your water supply

-We anticipate that this construction project will require temporarily shutting off your water.
+Connecting your property to the new watermain will require temporarily shutting off your water.

 - It is our goal to let you know 48 hours (2 days) in advance if we plan to shut off your water for an extended period (several hours).
 Occasionally we may have to reduce this notice to 24 hours.